 - 1. The adverse benefit determination the Plan has made or intends to make; - 2.
 A clear and concise explanation of the reason(s) for the decision.
-For determinations based on medical necessity criteria, the notice must include the clinical reasons for the decision.
-The Plan shall explicitly state why the beneficiary's condition does not meet specialty mental health services and/or DMC-ODS medical necessity criteria; - 3.
+For determinations based on criteria for access to medically necessary SMHS, the notice must include the clinical reasons for the decision.
+The Plan shall explicitly state why the beneficiary's condition does not meet specialty mental health services and/or DMC-ODS criteria for access to medically necessary services criteria; - 3.
 A description of the criteria used.
-This includes medical necessity criteria, and any processes, strategies, or evidentiary standards used in making such determinations; - 4.
+This includes criteria for access to medically necessary SMHS, and any processes, strategies, or evidentiary standards used in making such determinations; - 4.
 The beneficiary's right to be provided upon request and free of charge, reasonable access to and copies of all documents, records, and other information relevant to the beneficiary's adverse benefit determination.